SchmidtDSE/dse-love-letters/README.md

 ### Exploration guidelines

-If you are feeling lost and don't know where to start, check out our **Data exploration process - Guiding template**!
+If you are feeling lost and don't know where to start, check out our **Data exploration process - Guiding template** in `exploration-process.md`!

-#todo: should we add the template in this repository as well?